 - Can larger, more diverse audiences contribute to an organization’s financial health through increased ticket sales or donations?
 In other words, can expanded audiences help arts organizations thrive?

 Independent researchers will study the organizations’ experiences and issue public reports about their findings, sharing information and insights with arts organizations nationwide.
 We hope this research will help many arts organizations build their audiences and support their efforts to preserve the arts for generations to come.
 Seven arts service organizations are working in partnership with Wallace on the initiative.
 Arts organizations that wish to learn more can find information here.
-[Link to the FAQ when we have final copy]

 The current initiative draws from lessons learned in earlier efforts, including the Wallace Excellence Awards.
 In that 2006-2014 venture, 54 arts organizations in six cities sought to use reliable data and analysis to design and carry out projects to increase the size of their audiences or diversify them.
 Wallace also commissioned research to determine what worked and what didn’t in 10 of the projects and find commonalities in successful efforts.